ibm-cloud-docs/hcx-migration-vmware/topic.md

 * Install HCX Connector in the on-premises VMware environment.
 * Configure VPN or Direct Link for secure connectivity.
 * Validate the VM hardware compatibility for IBM Cloud VMware Solutions.
-* Set up HCX Network Extensions to ensure seamless L2 networking.
+* Set up HCX Network Extensions for extending L2 networking if applicable.

 ## IBM Cloud Side Configuration

-* Deploy IBM Cloud VMware Solutions and configure vCenter access.
+* Deploy IBM Cloud VMware Solutions and size your compute clusters.
 * Install HCX Cloud Manager in IBM Cloud VMware environment.
 * Establish connectivity with the on-premises HCX instance.
-* Ensure that IBM Cloud Direct Link or VPN is set up for performance optimization.
+* Ensure that IBM Cloud Direct Link or VPN is set up for connectivity.

 ## Networking Integrations